Coupa Benchmark: Number of Approvers Per Requisition

-The annual Coupa Benchmark is designed companies by sharing data on some of these key finance and procurement performance indicators.
+The annual Coupa Benchmark Report is designed companies by sharing data on some of these key finance and procurement performance indicators.
 The Benchmark includes metrics about ten critical areas where we commonly find that companies do not know how good they can be.
 Over the coming weeks, we'll be sharing these with you in depth.

 Today's featured benchmark is number of approvers per requisition.

 According to our data, the biggest companies, those larger than $1.5 billion in revenue, averaged one approver per requsition.
 Mid-size companies (those between $250 million and $1.5 billion) and small companies (those with under $250 million in revenues) averaged two approvers per requisition.

 Contrary to popular belief, increasing the number of approvers does not always result in more effective spend control.
 More often, adding approvers hinders the process by delaying the time it takes employees to get approval for the goods and services they need to get their jobs done.

 Having many approvers may also indicate a highly bureaucratic environment, which reduces individual accountability.
 When there are many approvers, people assume that the others are doing due diligence and simply approve without much thought.

 Take a good look at your approvers.
 Most importantly, look at the number of rejections by each.
 If the approver is not rejecting any requisitions, odds are they aren’t providing any spend governance or adding value in the approval chain.
 You should also inspect your approval chains to ensure there are no legacy approvers in the loop.

 Review your processes.
 Organizations often have legacy approval workflows because of audit documentation that dictated the approval levels.
 Take the time to review and update audit documentation to streamline processes.
 Don’t assume that a process that was necessary a few years ago is still valid today.